New England Food Vision Prize

-The Prize is designed to raise awareness of and support for the New England Food Vision, which calls for at least 50% of the region's food to be grown or produced in the region by 2060.
-To do so, we must unlock the purchasing power of the region’s institutions – like our college and university campuses, which serve nearly one million students each year.
+The prize is designed to raise awareness of and support for the New England Food Vision, which calls for the capacity to produce at least 50% of clean, fair, just, and accessible food to be grown or produced in the region by 2060.
+To do so, we must unlock the demand side purchasing power of the region's institutions - like our college and university campuses, which serve nearly one million students per year.

 Despite recent progress, real barriers - regulatory, contractual, economic, food safety, and labor-related - still exist for New England institutions to access and source more of the food they could use from within the region.
 And despite increased awareness of sustainable food systems, many young people don’t fully appreciate the broad implications their own food choices have.

 The New England Food Vision Prize is designed to support ideas that result in higher procurement of regional food by institutions, more regional food on campus menus, and increased demand for regional food by students while on campus and beyond the campus as alumnae.

 The New England Food Vision Prize will support, inspire, and launch bold new ideas that will leverage the market power of colleges and universities to contribute to the 50 by 60 goal.
 Winning proposals will be selected based on the following:

 Project teams must identify and collaborate with at least one other New England college or university to advance the goal, encouraging the breaking down of silos and barriers to progress.

 Ideas for the New England Food Vision Prize should think beyond the dynamics at play on any one campus.
 They should be designed for sharing, adaptation, transferability and scalability by others in the region.